pasqal-io/qadence-protocols/docs/error_mitigation/incoherent_error_mitigation.md

 ```

-In analog_zne, you can choose between two ZNE fitting methods: polynomial extrapolation and exponential decay extrapolation.
+In analog ZNE, you can choose between two ZNE fitting methods: polynomial extrapolation and exponential decay extrapolation.
 This option can be specified in the mitigate function by setting `zne_type` to `poly` or `exp`, with the default being polynomial extrapolation.
-When you want to use `exp` method, you need minimum of three data points.
+The `stretches` option determines which data points will be used for extrapolation.
+Each method requires a minimum number of data points: `poly` requires at least two, while `exp` requires at least three.

 ```python exec="on" source="material-block" session="zne" result="json"